 A student may be dismissed from the college for failure to make satisfactory academic progress, for inappropriate behavior that is detrimental to good order, failing to pay college financial obligations, or for violation of the attendance policy of the college.
-(Please see the individual sections of the catalog and/or student handbook for guidelines) Administrative dismissal does not relieve the student of the responsibility for all debts, including tuition, fees, and other incidental charges for the full quarter.
-Any consideration for a refund of tuition will be based upon the last date of attendance and federal/state regulations.
+Administrative dismissal does not relieve the student of the responsibility for all debts, including tuition, fees, and other incidental charges for the full quarter.
+Any consideration for a refund of tuition will be based upon the last date of attendance and federal/state regulations

 "AW" = An Administrative Withdrawal is a neutral grade used to indicate that a student has been involuntarily withdrawn by the college.
-An "AW" grade is not used in the grade point average (GPA) calculation, but is counted toward the hours attempted.
+An "AW" grade is not used in the grade point average (GPA) calculation, but is counted toward the hours attempted